 Lack of sleep and high blood pressure: the two are linked!

 Don't let sleep delays accumulate!
-Scientists have just discovered that the risk of developing high blood pressure increases with decreasing sleep (June 2009).
+Scientists have just discovered that the risk of developing hypertension increases with sleep deprivation (June 2009).

-A study has just revealed that adults who do not get enough sleep have an increased risk of developing high blood pressure.
+A study has just revealed that adults who don't get enough sleep have an increased risk of developing high blood pressure.

-For the past 5 years, Kristen L. Knutson of the University of Chicago and his colleagues gathered information on 578 adults in their 40s.
+Over the past 5 years, Kristen L. Knutson of the University of Chicago and her colleagues have gathered information on 578 adults in their forties.

 They measured their blood pressure, and the number of hours they slept.
-Sleep duration was measured in two ways: firstly by surveys and secondly by a sensor placed on the wrist of each participant which recorded the periods of rest and activity of these people.
+Sleep duration was measured in two ways: on the one hand, by surveys, and on the other, by a sensor attached to each participant's wrist, which recorded periods of rest and activity.

-Adults who slept a few hours less than the other participants in the study tended to have significantly higher blood pressure.
-Adults who got less sleep also tended to develop hypertension, over time, as time went on.
-At the end of 5 years, each hour less of sleep was associated with a 37% increase in the chance of developing high blood pressure or hypertension, according to the findings of the study published in the June 2009 issue of the Archives of Internal Medicine.
+Adults who slept a few hours less than other participants in the study tended significantly to have higher blood pressure.
+Adults who slept less also tended to develop hypertension over time.
+At the end of 5 years, every hour less of sleep was associated with a 37% increase in the chance of developing high blood pressure or hypertension, according to the study's findings, published in the June 2009 issue of the Archives of Internal Medicine.

-The amount of sleep per night for participants averaged 6 hours.
+The average amount of sleep participants got per night was 6 hours.
 Only 1% slept 8 hours or more per night.

-"Identifying a new lifestyle risk factor, could lead us to new interventions to prevent or reduce hypertension problems," Prof. Knutson's team said.
+"Identifying a new lifestyle risk factor could lead to new interventions to prevent or reduce hypertension," said Prof. Knutson's team.
 Laboratory studies of short-term sleep deprivation have suggested potential mechanisms for a causal link between sleep loss and hypertension.

-High blood pressure is the cause of 7 million deaths worldwide each year, and the condition affects 1/3 of Americans.
+Hypertension is the cause of 7 million deaths worldwide every year, and the condition affects 1/3 of Americans.

-The researchers also highlighted the fact that stress induced by sleep deprivation may also increase the risk of developing high blood pressure.
+The researchers also highlighted the fact that stress induced by sleep deprivation can also increase the risk of developing high blood pressure.

 HBE Diffusion, PANNE Carol 16 October, 2017